-Websites have historically been effective for providing information about living and work in a community, publishing government meeting information, and providing contact information.
+Websites have historically been effective for providing information about living and working in a community, publishing government meeting information, and providing contact information.
 Now, however, municipal websites are becoming increasingly important in helping local economies by posting directories of businesses, publishing job openings, notifying local businesses and contractors about open bids and proposal opportunities, and providing permits and licensing information.
-They can also inform citizens about registering for text messages and email alerts as well as link them to social media accounts, mobile apps and community videos.
-Since the use of mobile devices is steadily increasing, ensuring that these websites are mobile friendly is imperative.
+They can also aid citizen communications through registering for text messages and email alerts as well as link them to social media accounts, mobile apps, and community videos.
+Since the use of mobile devices is steadily increasing, ensuring that these websites are mobile-friendly is imperative.

 Additionally, creating specific websites for significant construction projects or community initiatives can help provide information and keep constituents up-to-date on project progress and long-term goals.

 For example, the City of Bellaire, Texas had a website developed to provide information and solicit community feedback about their Community Pathways Plan.
 Bellaire received community input through a survey that was heavily promoted through local groups and social media.
 The survey gathered recommendations from the community and the final report was shared allowing transparency so citizens could see how their feedback was incorporated into the plan.